Axion2077/ZigDocRedef/docs/syntax.md

 Because most of the 0 are zero on both sides, they don't change.
 Meaning `c = 0b10011` which is 19.

-Although I said ealier that bitwise operators, operate on a binary level, you can actually use any type of number with them.
+Although I said ealier that bitwise operators operate on a binary level, you can actually use any type of number with them.
 ```
 const a = 15; //this is equal to 0b1111
 const b = 12; //this is equal to 0b1100